isomerpages/moe-northbrookssec/_cca/Sports & Games/Sports & Games.md

 ==============

 #### Core Business
-**Plan and develop and monitor policies and programmes on sports co-curricular activities:**
+<b>Plan and develop and monitor policies and programmes on sports co-curricular activities:</b>
 *   Develop sports policies through studies in diverse research areas
 *   Develop research protocols to meet the needs of schools in the delivery of effective sports programmes
 *   Develop models and strategies to maximise resources